subsquid/docs/docs/evm-indexing/evm-processor.md

 # EVM Processor

+**Disclaimer: This page has been (re)written for Arrowsquid, but it is still work in progress.
+It may contain broken links and memos left by the documentation developers.**

 :::warning
 The EVM Archive API and `EvmBatchProcessor` are currently in beta.
 Breaking changes may be introduced in the future releases of the Squid SDK.
 :::